|

 He gives us this zinger:You can't fault Democrats for the doubletalk.
 If they told you the truth, you'd lose what little respect you have left for them.

-And yet, the Honduran immigrant still packs a wallop.
+And then the best line: And yet, the Honduran immigrant still packs a wallop.
 If Estrada makes it onto the appellate court -- despite the best efforts of Senate Democrats to prevent it -- Hispanics might ask what the party of Franklin Roosevelt and John Kennedy has done for them lately.

 That's a good question.
 And one that is a lot tougher than any the Democrats threw at Miguel Estrada.